ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-05-test_doubles.md

 >
 > Do not disregard the value of dependency injection as an approach only useful in testing.
 If you design your code with dependency injection in mind, it will become more flexible and powerful.
 Here we have presented just one way of doing dependency injection, but there are other approaches that might be more suitable to your particular case.
 >
-> Having said that, **enabling dependency injection in your code is a must to be able to use any of the test doubles**, including the mocks we describe next, so make sure you fully understand what it means and how write your code *the right way*.
+> Having said that, **enabling dependency injection in your code is essential to be able to use test doubles**, including the mocks we describe next, so make sure you fully understand what it means and how to write your code *the right way*.
 {: .callout}

 ## Introducing Google Mock

 [Google Mock], or gMock, is a framework for creating mock **classes** and using them in C++.
-A mock object implements the same interface as a real object (so it can be used as one), but lets you specify at run time how it will be used and what it should do, setting expectations on these interactions.
+A mock class implements the same interface as the real class (so it can be used as one), but lets you specify how it will be used and what it should do at runtime, setting expectations on these interactions.

 It is worth emphasizing that gMock will let you mock **classes** and not top level functions.